-I have been a long time admirer of the manifesto myself (if we except its pseudo French translation to make it sound international).
-95 theses (not just one) such as the one quoted above, make up the manifesto.
-In this piece, I will take just five of them which I think are most important and should be remembered … at least as much as the obligatory conversation motto.
+I have been a long time admirer of the manifesto (if we except its pseudo-French translation which is meant to make it sound international).
+The book is made of 95 theses (not just one) such as the one quoted above.
+In this piece, I will take just five of them which I think are most important and should be remembered; at least as much as the obligatory ‘conversation’ motto.

-• in social media, it means that you have to have real people and real life interaction– including behind-the-scenes — when discussions are triggered in tools like twitter for instance.
+In social media parlance, it means that you have to have real people and real-life interaction– including behind-the-scenes — when discussions are triggered in tools like Twitter for instance.
 Automated responses will not do.

-• this doesn’t mean that your boss should be replaced.
+This doesn’t mean that your boss should be given the gold watch.
 It means that websites are driven by linkage, not menus and that they aren’t designed like software.
 Unfortunately, I haven’t witnessed any progress in that direction.
 Too many discussions – not to say feuds – in businesses are triggered by the relative position of a menu within a home page.
 This is a fundamental misunderstanding of the way the Web is working and the way that SEO is done.

-• in social media, what matters is directness, truth, honesty, disclosure, real information from real people, not preformatted pitches in corporate speak.
+In social media lingo, what matters is directness, truth, honesty, disclosure, real information from real people, not preformatted pitches in corporate speak.

-thesis #66: We want access to your corporate information, to your plans and strategies, your best thinking, your genuine knowledge.
-We will not settle for the 4-color brochure, for web sites chock-a-block with eye candy but lacking any substance.
+Thesis #66: We want access to your corporate information, to your plans and strategies, your best thinking, your genuine knowledge.
+We will not settle for the 4-colour brochure, for web sites chock-a-block with eye candy but lacking any substance.

 links and further reading